 If deferral of the expense until such time as the Advisory Board could reasonably be convened would cause a material loss to the Society, the expense may be approved by the President and Vice President (Operations), and presented at the next scheduled Board meeting.

-Except as may be directed by the Vice President (Operations) and President or when approved in the budget, no manager, committee member, or employee/volunteer is empowered to make purchases in the name of a corporate initiative or in any way financially obligate a corporate initiative.
+Except as may be directed by the Vice President (Operations) and President or when approved in the budget, no manager, committee member, or employee/volunteer is empowered to make purchases in the name of a corporate initiative or in any way financially obligate a corporate initiative, notwithstanding D.5.4 and D.5.5.a.

 The Finance Manager is responsible for ensuring that their financial statements are accurate.
 This should be done by: